simonlovgren/open-BF720/README.md

 }
 ```

-### 3. Add an user by sending the following POST request:
+### 3. Add an user by sending the following POST request

 POST (/user/add): Add new user
 ```json